BLUE HORIZON, BOOK 4

 The wolf and his mate ran the gauntlet of sugared nuts, the children not exactly knowing to undo their bags first and throwing them at the couple.
 One bag beaned Merlin in the head just as he was getting into the limousine to take them to the reception hall.

 The reception was held at a very upscale restaurant called The Manor at Cliffside that was just outside of Grandstorm proper.
 The human-owned Manor was a large building that resembled a tasteful mixture of Grecian and Roman design, with lovely sloping lawns and high marble columns.
 There were lovely gazebos doting the immaculate landscaping, along with fountains and koi ponds here and there.
 It was a wedding photographer’s dream, though personally Merlin couldn’t understand the fascination with fountains designed to resemble small, fat human children with wings and urinating into a reflecting pool.
-He refused be photographed anywhere near that thing.
+He refused be photographed anywhere near the thing.

 As the wedding party was being photographed, their guests filed into the lovely dining hall with a large dance floor and a view of the back lawn that was exquisitely decorated and took seats at the surrounding tables, some of which were outside on the patio.
 The wait staff, which were all canine types and dressed in crisp white linen shirts and black slacks with small blue tinted roses pinned onto the right side of their chests.
 They took orders for the diners, asking if each party chose the chicken, fish or steak.
 There were also vegetarian choices for those of the herbivore types and those dieting.